ceec/php-march-2018/README.md

 Extra Credit - Make it look beautiful

 Extra Extra Credit - https://www.packtpub.com/books/content/anatomy-wordpress-plugin Learning about WordPress plugin structure by messing around with Hello Dolly

+#Homework 3

+1 - Create a plugin that mirrors the functionality of Homework 2